 The GA test is 100 multiple choice questions covering a variety of green building system topics, such as sustainable site development, water savings, energy efficiency and indoor environmental quality.
 The water questions were the least challenging for me, since I’ve focused most of my time at Syracuse on green infrastructure for stormwater management.
 The concepts that I was least familiar with involved the LEED certification process itself, and which specific standards are used to meet the requirements of each credit in the rating system.

 I would recommend that anyone looking to get involved in the green building industry to consider pursuing the GA credential.
-I was fortunate enough to attend a week long workshop on LEED topics, so preparing for the exam was quite easy.
+I attended a week long workshop on LEED topics, so preparing for the exam was straightforward.
 However, if you have a working knowledge of sustainable building systems, preparing on your own shouldn’t be much of a challenge.
 As with most tests like this, doing as many practice questions as possible is the best way to prepare!